vapoduino/vape_mbed/README.md

 ## Troubleshooting
 This project uses the mbed 2 library instead of the latest mbed-os.
 This was achieved by intializing the project using ```mbed new vape_mbed --mbedlib```.
 This way, the mbed 2 library is downloaded into the ```mbed``` folder.
 Also, the mbed tools are downloaded into the ```.temp``` folder.
 However, when adding the mbed library using ```mbed add mbed```, the latest mbed-os is downloaded, and building failes.
 To get the mbed 2 library instead, remove the mbed-os using ```mbed remove mbed``` and revert the ```mbed.bld``` file.
 Then use ```mbed deploy``` to re-download all dependencies including the mbed 2 library.

+When the export function is used to export a makefile (or for Visual Studio Code), the Makefile has to be changed.
+Quite at the end of the generated Makefile, ```srec_cat``` is called to concatenate the softdevice and the compiled hex file.
+The generation of the Makefile is faulty and includes multiple softdevices.
+Remove all hex files from the arguments of the ```srec_cat``` call, except the ```.../TARGET_RBLAB_BLENANO/.../s130_nrf51_1.0.0_softdevice.hex```to fix this.